Why it's important:

 The greater Twin Cities region has bountiful natural resources in many treasured places.
 Generations of private and public conservation efforts have created a nationally renowned system of parks, trails, greenways, and protected natural areas.
 As the region continues to grow and change, a strong conservation ethic, ongoing commitment, and continued investment in our precious natural resources must be a priority today and in the future.
 Without it, our irreplaceable natural areas can become fragmented and degraded — lessening their ability to provide life-sustaining services, health, and wellbeing for all people, as well as for delivering resilient, functional wildlife habitat.

 The MCN is an emerging group of natural resource planners, managers, and practitioners in the greater Twin Cities Area

-- The vision of the group is to collaboratively advance efforts to plan, protect, restore, and maintain ecosystem resiliency, biodiversity and connectivity throughout the greater Twin Cities metro region to enhance the well-being of all people and the changing natural environment.
+To facilitate collaborative and advance individual efforts to plan, protect, restore and maintain ecosystem resiliency, biodiversity and connectivity throughout the greater Twin Cities metro region for the wellbeing of all people and the changing natural environment.

 Why this network is needed: